-The difference method returns a DimCoordMetadata instance, when there is at least one metadata member with a different value, where.
+The difference method returns a DimCoordMetadata instance, when there is at least one metadata member with a different value, where,

-- None means that there was no difference for the member, - a tuple contains the two different associated values for the member
+• None means that there was no difference for the member,

 Given our example, only the long_name, var_name and units members have different values, as expected.
 Note that, the difference method is not commutative.
 The order of the tuple member values is the same order of the metadata class instances being compared, e.g., changing the difference instance order is reflected in the result,